 Typically, breast implant removal surgery is only considered in severe cases (Grade IV capsular contracture).
 Milder (low-grade) versions of contracture can be addressed via alternative treatments such as massage therapy and the use of medication.
 During your in-person consultation, Dr. Jude LaBarbera will conduct an assessment and recommend the best way forward.

-The cost of breast implant removal in Scottsdale typically ranges between $5,000 and $12,000.
+The cost of breast implant removal in Phoenix typically ranges between $5,000 and $12,000.
 This price can vary based on the complexity of the procedure, whether scar tissue or capsules need to be removed, and if new implants are placed at the same time.
 The total also includes your surgeon’s fee, facility charges, and anesthesia fees, all of which can vary based on the specifics of your surgery and individual needs.

 Schedule a consultation with Dr. LaBarbera to receive personalized prices.